mboyr4z/Public_Survey/README.md

 Post Like : Commentator, Author, Boss

-Do Not Follow : Commentator, Author, Patron
+Follow : Commentator, Author, Patron

 Posting : Author and Patron whose membership is approved by admin